ihmeuw/vivarium/docs/source/tutorials/boids.rst

    :dedent: 4

 We'll talk more about configuration information later.
-For now observe that we're exposing a set of possible colors for our birds.
+For now observe that we're exposing a set of possible colors for our boids.

 The ``setup`` method
 ++++++++++++++++++++